sahildshah1/minimal-mistakes/_pages/aboutme.md

 ## About Me

-I'm a PhD Candidate in the [Department of Applied Mathematics](https://www.mccormick.northwestern.edu/applied-math/) and [Braun Computational Biology Lab](https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=23119) at Northwestern University.
-The focus of my research is on developing statistical methods to find genes and mechanisms that  contribute to disease from biological data.
+I'm a Data Scientist at Civis Analytics.
+Prior to working at Civis Analytics, I completed a PhD in the [Department of Applied Mathematics](https://www.mccormick.northwestern.edu/applied-math/) and [Braun Computational Biology Lab](https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=23119) at Northwestern University.
+The focus of my research was on developing statistical methods to find genes and mechanisms that contribute to disease from biological data.
 My interests include statistics, machine learning, data analysis, programming in R and Python, and scientific communication.